consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 of vulnerabilities and how you're getting your head around with the vulnerabilities are that you're trying to mitigate.

-**David Mytton:** How do you think that's changed over the time you've been in the industry?
+**David:** How do you think that's changed over the time you've been in the industry?
 Or how do you think the vulnerabilities or the security issues developers have to face and mitigate have changed?
 Or is everyone just making the same mistakes?

-**Thomas Ptacek:**  We're making new mistakes.
+**Thomas:**  We're making new mistakes.
 When I started the default language that almost any open source project would be built in was C and thankfully C is now a rarity.
 Good bit of advice for people thinking about adding dependencies to their stack is to avoid the dependencies that are written